Crypto137/MHServerEmuWebAssets/news/_posts/1001-01-01-new-in-this-version.md

 layout: post
 ---

-## New In Version 0.3.0
+## New In Version 0.4.0

-* Many powers that deal damage directly now work consistently.
+* You can now play through the main story from beginning to end.

-* Most enemies and friendly NPCs now have fully-functioning AI.
+* Region population now spawns dynamically based on where players are and what dynamic events are happening.

-* Team-ups and vanity pets can now be summoned.
-Team-ups will join you in combat.
+* Many of the scripted game modes (Midtown Patrol, X-Defense, S.H.I.E.L.D.
+Holo-Sim, Danger Room, etc.) are now playable.

-* Heroes and team-ups now start at level 1 and can gain experience and level up all the way to 60.
+* You can now do mission-based endgame activities, including Legendary Quests, Shared Quests, and Influence Missions.

-* Loot dropping from enemies is now rolled using the original loot tables.
+* Items now have random affixes.

-* Your progress, including levels and inventory contents, will now persist when transferring between regions or logging out.
+* More loot types are now dropping, including orbs and credits.

-* Stash tabs can now be purchased and customized.
+* You can now buy items from and level up vendors across the entire game.